 - Verify that Microsoft .NET Framework Version 4.6 or greater is installed on your computer.
 This software can be downloaded from the Microsoft Download Center.
 Try running Windows Update if you still encounter problems.

-- Make sure to restart your computer after completing the Setup Wizard and an administrator account was used to log back on as an administrator.
+- Verify that your computer was restarted after completing the Setup Wizard and an administrator account was used to log back on and complete the installation.

 Sample Data Set